mpirotaiswilton-IW/SmileCDR-with-Appsphere-Starter/README.md

 ## Setup

 Before running SmileCDR, you will need to modify the `Dockerfile` used to build the container used.
-The code snippet below shows where you should enter your local image:tag (replace `<imagename>` and `<imagename>`):
+The code snippet below shows where you should enter your local image:tag (replace `<imagename>` and `<imagetag>`):
 ``` Dockerfile
 # Use base Smile CDR image as parent image.
 # Change this if the field entry does not match your local SmileCDR image